atsuvovor/CyberThreat_Insight/model_dev/lagacy_best_model_dev/README.md

     Anomalous Behavior Detection in Cybersecurity Analytics using Generative AI
 </p>

+Below is a **polished, cohesive introduction** that flows naturally into the detailed sections you provided, followed by a **strong, executive-style conclusion** that reinforces the technical and business value of the work.
+The tone is suitable for a **GitHub project, technical report, or portfolio**.

+---

+## Introduction

-The goal of this Model Development section is to build an effective cyber threat detection engine capable of identifying anomalous behavior in security log data.
-The target variable is **"Threat Level"**, classified as:
+The objective of this Model Development section is to design and implement a robust cyber threat detection engine capable of identifying anomalous behavior within security log data and accurately assessing its severity.
+To achieve this, we model cyber risk using a multi-class target variable, **Threat Level**, defined as:
-- 0 = Low
-- 1 = Medium
-- 2 = High
-- 3 = Critical

-This section details the full implementation, evaluation, and adaptation of both supervised and unsupervised learning models for detecting multi-class cyber threat levels.
-We first implement the following machine learning algorythms and select the model with the best performance.
-We then explore limitations of unsupervised anomaly detection models and propose a robust solution that adapts these models for multi-class classification.
+* **0 – Low**
+* **1 – Medium**
+* **2 – High**
+* **3 – Critical**

+Accurately distinguishing between these threat levels is essential for enabling timely incident response, prioritizing security alerts, and supporting risk-informed decision-making.

+This section presents a comprehensive exploration of both **supervised and unsupervised machine learning approaches** for cyber threat detection.
+Multiple algorithms are implemented, evaluated, and compared to determine their effectiveness in identifying malicious activity across varying levels of severity.
+Supervised models are trained to directly predict threat levels using labeled data, while unsupervised models are applied to detect deviations from normal behavior in the absence of labels.

+Through empirical evaluation, this section highlights the strengths of supervised classification techniques in multi-class threat prediction, as well as the inherent limitations of traditional unsupervised anomaly detection methods.
+Building on these findings, we examine how unsupervised models can be adapted and augmented to better support multi-class threat classification, laying the groundwork for more resilient and scalable cyber defense systems.

 ## Models Implemented